jmlucas31070-dev/jasias-quest/readme.md

 * **Version 3**:
 Asked AI to build 2 computers to jasia's bedroom (home) and sunny's bedroom that each have a game.
 Pokemon (renamed) and Nemesis and LPmud of the 2.4.5 flavor.
 Both are extremely bare bones and will need work.
 The skeleton for a full pokemon game with 9 regions, each with gyms, boss level, catching, evolution, shiny, variants, breeding, and an end game that will reset all the gyms is written.
 The Lpmud is a little more extensive in maps, but bare.
 The skeleton for logout from any room is there.
+So recall scrolls anyone???

 * **Notes on AI**:
 Great for the bare bones stuff.
 Got a great skeleton to build with.